Autorole/privacy-policy/README.md

 ## Access to Data

 Access to Data is only permitted to Bot's developers, and only in the scope required for the development, testing, and implementation of features for Bot.
 Data is not sold, provided to, or shared with any third party, except where required by law.
-You can view the data upon request on the [Discord Server](https://discord.gg/hnGRp2Y) or by contacting <autorole.bot@gmail.com>.
+You can view the data upon request on the [Support Discord Server](https://discord.gg/hnGRp2Y) or by contacting <autorole.bot@gmail.com>.

 ## Storage of Data